Can Dogs Really Detect Cancer in Humans?

 Success at varying rates has also been reported in dogs trained to detect bladder cancer in urine samples, ovarian cancer in blood or tissue, and melanoma from skin-tissue samples.
 6,7,8

 Proof of Principle versus Use in Practice

 Most of the currently available studies make the point that their results should be viewed primarily as “proof-of-principle” studies.
 In other words, these studies show us that, yes, dogs have extraordinary scenting capabilities and also that some dogs can be successfully trained to reliably detect the presence of cancer in human tissues.
 Pretty cool stuff, indeed.
 Taken at this level, I think most would agree that the results of the current cancer-detection studies provide additional evidence to the already multitudinous piles that the dog has a remarkable nose.
 Most dog people, myself included, are pretty darned impressed by these data.

 However, the jump from knowing that dogs can do this amazing feat to using dogs as early screening detectors for cancer in human patients is one very big (and perhaps unattainable) jump.
 There are a number of obstacles that need to be cleared for such a role to become reliable, economical, and accepted by medical professionals and patients.
 Perhaps most important is to first attain a better understanding of what exactly these dogs are doing.

-What are they smelling?
+What are they smelling when dogs detect cancer?